-The ayes and noes shall be taken upon the passage of all

-ordinances and resolutions and entered upon the record of the proceedings of the Council.
-Upon the request of any member of the Council the ayes and noes shall be taken and recorded upon any vote.
+The ayes and noes shall be taken upon the passage of all ordinances and resolutions and entered upon the record of the proceedings of the Council.
+Upon the request of any member of the Council, the ayes and noes shall be taken and recorded upon any vote.
 All members at any meeting must vote.

 No ordinance or resolution shall be passed without receiving the affirmative vote of at least three members of the Council.

-Each ordinance shall be headed by a brief title which shall indicate the purport thereof.
+Each ordinance or resolution shall be headed by a brief title which shall indicate the purport thereof.

-The ordaining clause of all ordinances adopted by the Council shall be, "The Council of the City of Monterey does ordain as follows:" The ordaining clause of all ordinances passed by the vote of the electors of the city, through the exercise of the initiative shall be, "The People of the City of Monterey do ordain as follows:"
+The ordaining clause of all ordinances adopted by the Council shall be, "The Council of the City of Monterey does ordain as follows:" The ordaining clause of all ordinances passed by the vote of the electors of the City through exercise of the initiative shall be, "The People of the City of Monterey do ordain as follows:"

-No ordinance shall be passed by the Council on the day of its introduction, or within five (5) days thereafter, or at anytime other than a regular or adjourned regular meeting, or until its publication at least once in the official newspaper of the City at least three (3) days before its adoption.
-In the case of an ordinance being amended before its adoption, as amended, provided however, that where such amendment is made for the correction of clerical errors or omissions of form only, then such ordinance need not be republished.
-Each ordinance shall be read in full at a regular or adjourned regular meeting of the Council at least once prior to its adoption.
-An ordinance once read at a regular or adjourned regular meeting need not be reread prior to its adoption, only the amended portions must be read.
+No ordinance shall be passed by the Council on the day of its introduction, or within five days thereafter, or at any time other than a regular or adjourned regular meeting or until its publication at least once in the official newspaper of the City at least three days before its adoption.
+In the case of an ordinance being amended before its adoption as amended, and where such amendment is made for the correction of clerical errors or omissions of form only, then such ordinance need not be republished.